-Color on silk, one work from a series of 30.
+Color on silk, from a series of 30.

 vol.27 Unprecedented Foreign Bird: Pink Parakeet with Linden